 - Encourage the conversation to stay behaviorally focused

-- The Receiver reflects back to the Sender, the Receiver's understanding of the outcomes
+- Receiver reflects back to the Sender what the Receiver understands as the outcomes

-- Receiver can only ask clarifying questions or requests for more information to ensure s/he is understanding the situation correctly.
+- Receiver can only ask clarifying questions or requests for more information to ensure he or she understands the situation correctly.
 (May need to remind people here that they don't necessarily have to agree with what's being said, they just have to hear/understand it).

-- This dialogue of sharing/asking for information continues until both feel they have communicated enough and understand what each other are wanting as outcomes
+- This dialogue of sharing/asking for information continues until both feel they have communicated enough and understand what each other is wanting as outcomes

-3. Each person is given the opportunity to dialogue about the situation/issue
+3. Each person is given the opportunity to talk about the situation/issue

 - Keep the conversation focused on items/content that will help lead toward the outcomes they identified earlier